Essential travel tips for a vacation in Iceland

 Booking tours online and in advance

 If you are keen on joining a tour I recommend that you only book tours that not only have a high review score but also high volume reviews.
-Also, book online in well advance to save a lot of stress.
+Also, booking online in advance can save a lot of stress.

 I have joined forces with high-quality tour operators to bring you great deals on their tours.
 These are people who have a real passion for what they do and you are assured to have a fantastic experience if book with them.
 We only work with high-quality operators we know and trust.